 8. Downy mildew

 The downy mildew affects leaves and other parts of plants that grow above ground.
-Most often, this type of mildew appears on young, unhealthy, or stressed plants.
+This type of mildew often appears on young, unhealthy, or stressed plants.
 It thrives in cool, moist, and damp conditions.

 There are several different strains of downy mildew, each with different effects on plants.
 For example, some plants may turn yellow or fall dormant, while other plants may not bloom.